-As already mentioned, NL directly held approximately 86.9% of the outstanding shares of our combined class A and B common stock as of the record date.
-NL has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR an annual nonbinding advisory vote on our named executive officer compensation.
-If NL attends the meeting in person or by proxy and votes as indicated, the stockholders will, by a nonbinding advisory vote, approve an annual nonbinding advisory vote on our named executive officer compensation.
+As already mentioned, NL directly held approximately 86.8% of the outstanding shares of our combined class A and B common stock as of the record date.
+NL has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR this nonbinding advisory proposal.
+If NL attends the meeting in person or by proxy and votes as indicated, the stockholders will, by a nonbinding advisory vote, approve this proposal.